 The balancing between the need to take risks in order to learn and keeping vulnerable children safe is something both parents and schools struggle to maintain.
 However, you have a right to expect that your child will be safe at school and be protected from serious physical and psychological injury while they in their school’s care.

-You could be entitled to make a personal injury claim, more detailed information can be found here.
-To speak to someone now about your claim, call us in complete confidence on 0845 345 4444, or fill in this contact form and we’ll get straight back to you.
+You could be entitled to make a personal injury claim.
+To speak to someone now about your claim, call us in complete confidence on 0333 400 4445, or fill in this short form and we’ll get straight back to you.

 Related Posts